“50 Life Stories” Updates~

 The Inspiration in the spring of 2019 that moved me on my way to releasing fifty stories to the page~

 The only gift I wanted for my 50th birthday last June was time with my family.
 I did not want a party.
 I did not want a new piece of jewelry.
 I did not want a new car or a new face.
 I did not want an extravagant birthday splurge.
-I only wanted to spend time with my husband, daughter, and her boyfriend and have time to reflect on life, my life.
+I only wanted to spend time with my family and have time to reflect on life, my life.
 I wanted to take time to reflect on where I have been, and where I want to go.
 My birthday went as planned, or as unplanned, as I had hoped for.
 The day was both inspirational and completely uneventful.
 Perfect.

 My birthday is in early June.
 Spring.
 A time for renewal.
 Life begins again, and sometimes life is just beginning, as is evidenced by nature during springtime.
 As a teacher, June marks the beginning of summer vacation.
 Rest, recharge, and renew.
 Those three “Rs” were especially meaningful to me last June, as 2019 marked not only reaching the half-century milestone, but the passing of my father last Valentine’s Day.